Collage

 Setting the scene

-I was knitting with Aran wool.
-I had already sewn the back and front of the jumper together.
+I was knitting with Aran wool, but this method will work with any weight yarn.
+I had already sewn the shoulders of the jumper together.
 My v neck edging was in single rib and I decreased 2 stitches on every row.

 Lights, camera, action